-However, these examples don’t explain why such claims have persisted throughout the decades since the first mutilated cattle appeared.
-As recently as 2019, ranchers were still perplexed by the causes of cattle mutilations among their herds, yet no ranchers reporting these claims connect the deaths to the government.30 The United States may be guilty of a great many things but killing cows no longer appears to be one of them.
+However, these examples don’t explain why such claims have persisted across decades.
+Mute cases were still being reported as recently as 2019, yet no ranchers connected the deaths to the government.30 The United States may be guilty of a great many things but killing cows no longer appears to be one of them.

 So, if not the government, then who?
 Are there other possibilities outside of those explored in Endangered Species?
 Could someone (or something) else be killing cattle—and if so, why?